+For:

-Persons depositing or withdrawing shares must pay: For: \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) Issuance of ADSs, including issuances resulting from a distribution of shares or rights or other property • Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates \$0.02 (or less) per ADS Any cash distribution to ADS registered holders A fee equivalent to the fee that would be payable if securities distributed to you had been shares and the shares had been deposited for issuance of ADSs Distribution of securities distributed to holders of deposited securities which are distributed by the depositary to ADS registered holders \$0.02 (or less) per ADSs per calendar year Depositary services Registration or transfer fees Transfer and registration of shares on our share register to or from the name of the depositary or its agent when you deposit or withdraw shares Expenses of the depositary • Cable, telex and facsimile transmissions (when expressly provided in the deposit agreement) Converting foreign currency to U.S. dollars Taxes and other governmental charges the depositary or the custodian have to pay on any ADS or share underlying an ADS, for example, stock transfer taxes, stamp duty or withholding taxes As necessary Any charges incurred by the depositary or its agents for servicing the deposited securities As necessary Fees and Payments from the Depositary to Us
+- Issuance of ADSs, including issuances resulting from a distribution of shares or rights or other property - Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates - Any cash distribution to ADS registered holders - Distribution of securities distributed to holders of deposited securities which are distributed by the depositary to ADS registered holders - Depositary services - Transfer and registration of shares on our share register to or from the name of the depositary or its agent when you deposit or withdraw shares - Cable, telex and facsimile transmissions (when expressly provided in the deposit agreement) - Converting foreign currency to U.S. dollars - As necessary - As necessary

-In January 2011, we received from the depositary a reimbursement of US\$1,232,445, net of withholding tax, for our continuing annual stock exchange listing fees and our expenses incurred in connection with investor relationship programs for 2010.
+In February 2012, we received from the depositary a reimbursement of US\$ 1.3 million, net of withholding tax, for our continuing annual stock exchange listing fees and our expenses incurred in connection with investor relationship programs for 2011.
 In addition, the depositary has agreed to reimburse us annually for our expenses incurred in connection with investor relationship programs in the future.
 The amount of such reimbursements is subject to certain limits.